 - Driver's abstract (obtained from the Motor Vehicle Branch)

 - A copy of your valid First Aid certificate (minimum requirement is "basic" or "standard" first aid with CPR), showing date of expiry

 - A copy of your Birth Certificate and/or proof of your Permanent Resident status

-The Recruiting Section will be responsible for reviewing all completed and returned Application Packages and Integrity and Lifestyle Questionnaires.
+- The Recruiting Section will be responsible for reviewing all completed and received Application Packages and Integrity and Lifestyle Questionnaires.

 - Summarizing skills (15 marks)

 - Once the exam is marked, you will receive an email showing your exam score.

 Peace Officers Physical Abilities Testing (POPAT) and 2.4 km Run